 coLAB Arts engages artists, social advocates, and communities to create transformative new work.
 The group facilitates creative conversation through innovative programs and artist infrastructure, connects artists with community partners and mentors, and executes productions that challenge perceptions and inspire action.
 The LRWP and coLAB Arts work together on Placemaking activities in the Watershed, most specifically the award-winning Watershed Sculpture Project and Rail-Arts-River.
 In Summer 2018 coLAB and LRWP co-hosted a week long “Summer Institute” for watershed residents ages 12-21 in which participants first learned about watershed issues, then were challenged to report on an creatively interpret their findings.

-Lazos América Unida, Inc. represents and advocates on behalf of the Mexican American community as well as strengthening the relationship between the Hispanic and the broader community.
+Lazos América Unida, Inc. represents and advocates on behalf of the Mexican American community as well as strengthening the relationship between the Hispanic and broader community.
 The LRWP and Lazos work together on grassroots horticulture and floriculture projects that seek to enhance and foster individual and collective prosperity.
-In Summer 2018 Lazos and the LRWP co-hosted a “watershed 101” summer camp for youth ages 6-18.
-Participants conducted water quality monitoring of local streams, learned the difference between obligate and facultative wetlands plants, mapped storm drains and areas of flooding in their neighborhoods, and participated in natural history study.
+Lazos and the LRWP co-host an annual “watershed 101” summer camp for youth ages 6-18.
+Participants conduct water quality monitoring of local streams, learn the difference between obligate and facultative wetlands plants, map storm drains and areas of flooding in their neighborhoods, and participate in natural history study.

 The LRWP is working with the Greenfaith Raritan Valley Environmental Action Circle to support development a new GreenFaith focus on the Raritan River.